FaserF/hassio-addons/switch_lan_play_server/DOCS.md

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the app via the **Configuration** tab in the Home Assistant App page.

 ### Options

-This add-on currently has no configuration options.
+This app currently has no configuration options.

 ## 📂 Folder Usage

-- `/data`: Used internally by the add-on for persistent meta-data storage.
+- `/data`: Used internally by the app for persistent meta-data storage.

 ## Support